daleonpz/Notes/fh-dortmund/01-DPS.md

     - embedded systems < network embedded systems < cyberphysical systems < IoT
     - cyberphysical systems are basically intelligence + embedded network
 - Characteristics:
-    - Cyber-physical coupling by new demands and applications: cyber capability in every physical component, large scale networking
+    - Cyber-physical coupling by new demands and applications: Cyber capability in every physical component, large scale networking
-    - System of systems: New spatial-temporal constrains, complex at multiple temporal and spatial scale, dymanically reconfiguring
+    - System of systems: New spatial-temporal constrains, complex at multiple temporal and spatial scale, dynamically re configuring
     - interactions between communications, computing and control
     - Ubiquity drives unprecedent security and private needs: high degrees of automation, control loops at all scales
     - Operation must be dependable, certified in some cases